IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 return ctrl.Result{RequeueAfter: 30 * time.Second}, nil
 ```

-Furthermore, the controller will requeue the request to be processed again if an error
-is non-nil or `Result.Requeue` is true.
+Furthermore, the controller will requeue the request to be processed again if the error is not `nil` or `Result.Requeue` is true.

 ### Most common return types